aspnetzero/documents/docs/en/Clustered-Environment.md

 ## Scaling SignalR

-ASPNET Zero has built-in chat system and realtime notification system.
-They both uses [signalR](https://docs.microsoft.com/en-us/aspnet/core/signalr/introduction).
-Before you use multiple instance of your project you should check [signalR's scaling documentation](https://docs.microsoft.com/en-us/aspnet/core/signalr/scale) and choose signalR backplane providers or AzureSignalR.
+ASPNET Zero has a built-in chat system and real-time notification system.
+They both use [signalR](https://docs.microsoft.com/en-us/aspnet/core/signalr/introduction).
+Before using multiple instances of your project, you should check [signalR's scaling documentation](https://docs.microsoft.com/en-us/aspnet/core/signalr/scale) and choose SignalR backplane providers or AzureSignalR.